Wei Yuan: Bureaucratic career

-From an early age, Wei espoused the New Text school of Confucianism and became a vocal member of the statecraft school, which advocated practical learning in opposition to the allegedly barren evidentiary scholarship as represented by scholars like Dai Zhen.
-Among other things, Wei advocated sea transport of grain to the capital instead of using the Grand Canal and he also advocated a strengthening of the Qing Empire's frontier defense.
+When the Daoguang Emperor was notified of Wei's appointment at such a high position despite only being a provincial level graduate, he was immediately dismissed from office after only 7 months in office, despite the fact that he had done an adequate job.
+Wei was consequently reassigned to become the secretariat of Qing statesman Tao Zhu where he, among other things, advocated sea transport of grain to the capital instead of using the Grand Canal and he also advocated a strengthening of the Qing's frontier defense.
 In order to alleviate the demographic crisis in China, Wei also spoke in favor of large scale emigration of Han Chinese into Xinjiang.